The sixth edition of the State of Marketing research reveals the top five challenges faced by marketers in ANZ are:

 The customer experience ranges across a staggering range of channels and devices.
 This presents some significant challenges to providing the seamless customer journey every marketer strives for.
 As we saw above, information is coming in from all kinds of sources and customers are hopping from one device or channel to another during the course of their journey.

 When communications and data are siloed, that journey can end up taking all kinds of bumpy detours, head into dead ends, and maybe even break down altogether.
 Integrated data and that shared 360-view are essential then to fuelling a smooth and successful customer experience.
-It’s a task that requires the kind of sophisticated data unification and identity resolution technologies that can make a journey personal, relevant and efficient – a topic Trailblazer and Salesforce Live: A&NZ speaker MECCA will talk to in their session on digitally transforming in uncertain times.
+It’s a task that requires the kind of sophisticated data unification and identity resolution technologies that can make a journey personal, relevant and efficient – a topic Trailblazer and Salesforce Live: A&NZ speaker MECCA spoke to in their session on digitally transforming in uncertain times.

 The challenges faced by marketers are significant.
 But they are not impossible to overcome.
 The customer experience remains at the heart of every solution as marketers turn to innovative new digital tools and shifts within the relationships that form their organisations to forge ahead.